-If, as a newly hired employee, your total compensation exceeds \$50,000.99, you may be automatically enrolled in LTD coverage with an option to decline coverage, described below.
-If your total compensation, for benefits purposes, increases above \$50,000.99 in any plan year, you may be automatically enrolled in LTD coverage for the following year during annual enrollment with payroll deductions beginning January 1.
+If, as a newly hired employee, your benefits eligible pay exceeds \$50,000.99, you may be automatically enrolled in LTD coverage with an option to decline coverage, described below.
+If your benefits eligible pay, for benefits purposes, increases above \$50,000.99 in any plan year, you may be automatically enrolled in LTD coverage for the following year during annual enrollment with payroll deductions beginning January 1.
 (Evidence of good health will not be required at this time.)

 If you do not want LTD coverage, you may choose "no coverage" when you make your elections during annual enrollment (or enroll as a new hire).
 However, if you do not make an election, you will be automatically enrolled in LTD coverage.
 You may elect to retroactively decline coverage for up to 90 days after January 1 (or 90 days after enrollment as a new hire), and receive a refund of premiums paid.
-You may elect to decline coverage prospectively after the initial 90-day period passes; however, you will not receive a premium refund.
+You may elect to decline coverage after the initial 90-day period passes; however, you will not receive a premium refund for the coverage beyond the initial 90-day period.

-Company-paid LTD coverage is available only to eligible employees whose total compensation is less than or equal to \$50,000.99.
+Company-paid LTD coverage is available only to eligible employees whose benefits eligible pay is less than or equal to \$50,000.99.